WLG Club10k - Week 2

 consistency is key

-Just a reminder about the strength exercises you do within the Strength/Repeat session (Monday).
-It's important that you get your technique right from the start, remember don't compromise technique for speed.
+Just a reminder about the strength exercises you do within the circuit at the start of each session, it's important that you get your technique right from the start, remember don't compromise technique for speed.
 If this is your first time doing these sessions, take your time in these first couple of weeks to get the exercises correct.
 As we progress and you get stronger, then you can lift the intensity.

 THIS WEEK'S SESSIONS